Nigel Bond: Career

-He opened the 2008–09 season with first-round defeats in the first five tournaments, but victory over Ebdon in the first round of the World Championship ensured that he didn't lose his top 32 status.
+He opened the 2008–09 season with first-round defeats in the first five tournaments, but victory over Ebdon in the first round of the World Championship ensured that he held his top-32 status.
 This was, however, his last appearance at the main stages of the World Championship.

 On 30 January 2011, Bond won the Snooker Shoot-Out event.
 This involved the top 64 players in the world playing 10-minute matches decided on a single frame.
 He picked up the £32,000 prize money as well as the Snooker Shoot-Out trophy, beating Robert Milkins 58–24 in the final.

-Bond started the 2011–12 season very well by qualifying for the first two ranking event tournaments, the Australian Goldfields Open and the Shanghai Masters.
+He made a good start to the 2011–12 season by qualifying for the first two ranking event tournaments, the Australian Goldfields Open and the Shanghai Masters.
 He lost to Neil Robertson and Mark Selby respectively in the first round.
 He also qualified for the World Open, but was defeated by amateur player Lu Ning in the wildcard round.
 Bond finished the season ranked world number 45.

-Bond once again qualified for the Australian Goldfields Open in the 2012–13 season, but lost to Neil Robertson 1–5 in the last 32.
+He once again qualified for the Australian Goldfields Open in the 2012–13 season, but lost to Robertson 1–5 in the last 32.
 In December, he reached the World Open in Haikou, China, with wins over Jimmy White and Jamie Burnett.
 At the venue he saw off Zhu Yinghui 5–3 in the wildcard round and received a bye through to the last 16 due to the withdrawal of Ali Carter.
 There he lost 1–5 to Judd Trump.
 Bond was also crowned World Seniors champion during the season without dropping a frame in a total of seven matches, concluding with a 2–0 victory against Tony Chappel in the final.
-Bond's season ended when he was beaten 8–10 by Alan McManus in the third round of World Championship Qualifying.
+His season ended when he was beaten 8–10 by McManus in the third round of World Championship Qualifying.
 He dropped a solitary place during the year to end it ranked world number 46.